My first day in the Deathwatch is nearly my last.

 He is too late for any except me.

-Half-skinned and punctured by multiple knife wounds, Inayom carries me out, expending all the ammunition for his storm-bolter in two hundred and eleven seconds as he fights back to the LZ.
+Half-skinned and punctured by multiple knife wounds, Inayom carries me out, expending the ammunition in his storm-bolter in two hundred and eleven seconds as he fights back to the LZ.
 For twenty-two minutes more minutes he stands over me, forming a pile of Dark Eldar bodies with the Nemesis spear and receiving thirty-eight wounds himself until we can be retrieved.

 Inayom kneels beside me.
 His armour is pierced and punctured, barely intact, his own blood wet against the Deathwatch black; somehow, he has my half-moon blade in his hand.
 He presses the haft into my hand, the gesture of one warrior to another.